-One of the biggest advantages of RCS is that it is not limited to 160 characters like SMS.
+One of the biggest advantages of RCS messaging service is that it is not limited to 160 characters like SMS.
 This means that users can send longer messages without having to worry about splitting them into multiple texts.
 RCS also supports messaging over Wi-Fi and mobile data, which means that users can send messages even when they don’t have a cellular connection.

 In conclusion, SMS and RCS are two different messaging services, each with their own unique features and benefits.
 While SMS is a reliable and simple messaging service, RCS is an upgrade that offers a more modern and engaging messaging experience.
 With RCS, users can send multimedia messages, create group chats, and enjoy a range of other features that make messaging more fun and interactive.

 SMS has been the primary mode of text communication for mobile phones for over 20 years.
 It rose to fame in the late 1990s when Nokia released the first phone with SMS capabilities.
 For many years, SMS remained the go-to method of communication until smartphones came along.
 This is where RCS came into the picture.
 With smartphones becoming more advanced, there was a need for a messaging protocol that could support multimedia messaging.
 RCS emerged to fill the void left by SMS, offering a more robust messaging platform.